beaukinstler/rails-based-jekyll-blog-creator/blog/_posts/2017-09-20-welcome-to-my-blog.markdown

 date:   2017-09-20 14:23:34
 categories: intro
 ---
-This is just a quick post to get the ball rolling, and make sure bits are in order.
-Would want to get caught with my oughts swapped.
+This is just a quick post to get the ball rolling, and make sure all the bits are in order.
+Would not want to get caught with my oughts swapped.

 Check out the [twitter feed][bklink] for mostly random things, but I think it trends a bit infosec.
 I guess that's the click-bait I fall for the most.
 You can also find me on [Github][bklink-gh].